ymatrix-data/gpupgrade/README.md

 gpupgrade consists of three processes that communicate using gRPC and protocol buffers:
 - CLI
-  - Runs on the master host
+  - Runs on the coordinator host
   - Consists of a gRPC client
 - Hub
-  - Runs on the master host
+  - Runs on the coordinator host
-  - Upgrades the master
+  - Upgrades the coordinator
   - Coordinates the agent processes
   - Consists of a gRPC client and server
 - Agents